The three women arrested at the rehabilitation clinic in Hialeah have been identified and appeared in court

 Insurance fraud is a persistent problem in Florida, a state that ranks third nationally in incidents of accidents and fraudulent claims, according to the Insurance Information Institute.

 "Florida is among the states most affected by accidents and fraudulent claims.
-This issue has persisted for years," said Mark Friedlander, spokesperson for the institute.
+This issue has persisted for years," said Mark Friedlander, a spokesperson for the institute.

 The authorities emphasized that these operations aim not only to dismantle fraud networks but also to send a clear message about the legal consequences of such activities.